gi-no/blog_mean_stack/article2.md

 });
 ```

-Now, we can search by Japanese words, we can search message "吾輩は猫である" by a word "我輩".
+Now, we can search by Japanese words.
+For example, we can search the message "吾輩は猫である" for the word "我輩".

 <div id="infinite_scroll"></div>
 Infinite scroll
 ============

-Now, we can only see last 20 messages, and there is no way to see older messages.
+Now, we can only see the last 20 messages, and there is no way to see older messages.

-Let's add infinite scroll to see older messages like Twitter.
+Let's add an infinite scroll to see older messages, like Twitter does.

 #### On client-side, install "ngInfiniteScroll" library
-Install an AngularJS library "ngInfiniteScroll" for infinite scroll.
+Install an AngularJS library "ngInfiniteScroll" for an infinite scroll.

 ```javascript
 % bower install --save ngInfiniteScroll